Today’s Reading: James

 At this point, I don’t believe James saw Jesus as his brother anymore.
 I think He saw him as God – as the One who was willing to die for him.
 Is that how we see Jesus?
 Do we recognize that his death on the cross was out of his deep love for us?
 If so, what do we do with that recognition?
 Does it change the way we live our lives?
 Would we be willing to die for the One who died for us?
 Would we be willing to do anything for Him – move, forgive, switch jobs, extend grace, love the unlovable, stand for religious freedom, give our time to an elderly woman who wants someone to remember with, choose tough love, consider it joy when we go through trials and suffering…

-What are we willing to do for Jesus today?
-What is He asking me to do?
+What are you willing to do for Jesus today?
+What is He asking you to do?
 Am I too busy finding my life to lose it for His sake?